Government procurement in Russia: Introduction

-Government procurement is a contract about supply of goods, fulfillment of a work or providing services for government needs.
-These contracts are made via auctions, tenders or by using similar procedures, and also directly.
+Government procurement facilitates the supply of goods, fulfillment of works and provision of services to meet government needs.
+Procurement contracts are made via auctions, tenders or by using similar procedures, and through direct awards to suppliers.
 Government procurements can be contracted with a producer of a good as well as with an intermediary (dealer, distributor).
-Every legal entity (from an intercontinental holding to an individual entrepreneur) can be a supplier.
+Any legal entity (from an intercontinental holding to an individual entrepreneur) can be a supplier.

 Resources of any state institutions are always limited.
-Therefore, during budgeting it is advisable to take into account priority directions, which represent strategic goals and tasks of a state budget policy.
+Therefore during budgeting it is advisable to take into account priority directions, which represent strategic goals and tasks of a state budget policy.
 Also a very important thing is a balance of national and regional budgets.
 For these purposes a government procurement is often used.
 It allows to implement a competition in a realization of government spending.

 Government procurements are characterized primarily by that these purchases and deliveries are paid by money of taxpayers.
 These money are concentrated in appropriate budgets and extrabudgetary funds.
 According to the current legislature, government procurements include needs of federal public authorities (federal ministries, federal offices, federal agencies etc.) as well as needs of public authorities of state subjects and regions.